About Me

 Miscellaneous

-In my free time, I play/watch basketball and watch Harry Potter with my wife and cats.
+In my free time, I play/watch basketball and watch Harry Potter with my wife, son, and cats.

 I’m also passionate about playing chess and studying theory.
 Add me on lichess and challenge me to a game!